Souler/advent-of-code-2023/day01/README.md

 So, given the line `a1b2c3d4e5f` we know `first digit = '1'`, `last digit = '5'` and `calibration value = 15`.
 It is important to note that **the only number here** is the _calibration value_! _first digit_ and _last digit_ are digits meaning they are **string**!

 We are going to start by **finding** the first digit of a line.
 For us to [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) something we usually need an **array** of things; but we have a line (which is a string).
 How do we go from a string into a list of things?
 We [`split`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) the string!
-In this particular case we split it around each character so `'a1b2c3d4e5f'` would be `['a','1','b','2','c','3','d','4','e','5','f']`
+In this particular case we split it around each character so `'a1b2c3d4e5f'` would become `['a','1','b','2','c','3','d','4','e','5','f']`

 ```js
 const characters = line.split('')